anymod/guide/docs/guide/form.md

 You can collect form responses in the AnyMod dashboard or send the responses anywhere you choose, like MailChimp or another external service.

-## From the library
+## Ready-to-use forms

 AnyMod has dozens of forms to choose from ([see forms](https://anymod.com/mods?tag=forms)).
-These forms will work automatically, unless they specifically mention using with an external service like MailChimp.
+These forms will work automatically, unless they specifically mention using with an external service like MailChimp, in which case you may need to add an API key.

-To add a form, choose from the library and click the "Clone" button in the top corner:
+To add a form, click the "Clone" button in the top corner:

 <img src="https://res.cloudinary.com/component/image/upload/v1562704535/guide/forms-from-library.png">